on this page

 Find out more about PBS and RPBS stationery.

 You can only prescribe a PBS listed medicine once in one day if it’s the same medicine for the same person.

 If you provide the original supply and all repeat supplies on one occasion, you need to:

-You also need prior approval from us or DVA for quantities or repeats more than those specified in the Schedule.
+You also need to get DVA’s approval or ours for quantities or repeats that are more than those specified in the schedule.

 - your patient’s name and address

-- a tick in the relevant PBS or RPBS box
+- whether you’re prescribing a PBS or RPBS medicine

 - the name, strength and form of medicine